3 Tips for Finding the Right College for Business Majors

 There’s plenty of parent involvement in elementary years but a lot less in middle and high school years.
 However, research has shown that when the parents are engaged, kids are more likely to achieve in school, even when they’re older!
 What I’ve seen with many parents is that they continue to “manage” their kids live at home, but lessen their involvement at school once their teen is in middle school.

-Here are my 7 tips for busy parents of middle schoolers to stay involved in the school and learning experience:
+Here are my 7 tips for middle school parents to stay involved in the school and learning experience:

 1. Get to know teachers